-The fourth Thursday of November — a.k.a.
-American Thanksgiving — is nearly here.
-While many of us roasted our turkeys and indulged in all the seasonal favourites last month, I say there’s always room for more pie.
-If you’re celebrating with friends or family — or simply craving another creamy, spiced slice of fall’s most-celebrated flavour, here are a few simple things you can do to make your best pumpkin pie to date.
+Thanksgiving is nearly here, and if you’re celebrating with friends or family—or simply craving another creamy, spiced slice of fall’s most-celebrated flavour—here are a few simple things you can do to make your best pumpkin pie to date.

 Make your pie pastry the easy way

 It’s a simple butter-based version, with a machine hack: rather than mixing it by hand, it’s blitzed together in the food processor.
 That single change helps the at-home baker achieve consistent results (say goodbye to crumbly, dry dough or over-hydrated, chewy pastry).
 It rolls out like a dream, and is so easy to handle—beautifully finished edges are nearly effortless.

 Trim the edges a little less

 When trimming the edges, leave anywhere from half to a full inch of dough overhanging the pie plate.
 Why so much?
 Trimming it too close leaves a thin edge, which will shrink inward toward the plate more easily, and also cause it to brown (or burn!) more as the pie cooks.
 When it’s time to finish the edges, simply fold the extra edge under itself, and crimp.
 This thickens the crust, making the simplest of crimps to the fanciest finishes bake well for ‘gram-worthy results.